danielabar/meblog/src/markdown/speed-up-pg-fts-with-persistent-ts-vectors.md

 end
 ```

+To make the performance characteristics visible, the database is seeded with 100,000 recipes rather than the tiny datasets typical of development environments.
+This volume is large enough to trigger the query planner behavior and latency issues discussed later.
+The data is generated using Faker and written to CSV, then bulk-loaded into PostgreSQL.
+This avoids the overhead of creating records one-by-one with Active Record, which would be too slow.
+See the demo [recipe seeds](https://github.com/danielabar/recipe_search_demo/blob/main/db/seeds/recipes.rb) and [utilities](https://github.com/danielabar/recipe_search_demo/blob/main/db/seeds/shared/utilities.rb) for more details on this technique.

 ## Setup Search

 Getting started with [pg_search](https://github.com/Casecommons/pg_search) is straightforward.
 After adding it to the `Gemfile` and installing it, generate and run the migration: